wiktorkoscielny/academy20/README.md

-# Hi, i have finished that task and I look forward to hear your feedback! :)
+# Hi, I have finished the recruitment task and I would love to hear your feedback! :)

 ## I solved that task in two ways.